-1. Reflections on overall progress during your final year
+1. Reflections on overall progress during the reporting period

 1.1.
-Please give us an overview of what has happened over the past year and whether you feel you were able to deliver the plans you had for this year (400 words max.)
+Please give us an overview of what has happened over the past year and whether you feel you are on track with your overall aims and plans for your project (400 words max.)

 This should be a narrative overview of your project over the last year and how successful you feel you have been.
-We want to hear about what has worked and, just as importantly, what has not worked.
+We want to hear about what is working and, just as importantly, what is not working.
 We understand that original project plans often don't work out as expected when implementation begins.
-If this is the case, what is important for us is to understand why and see how you have adapted to this.
+If this is the case, what is important for us is to understand why and see how you are adapting to this.
 We are open to you changing your approach or activities or budget where this is clearly based on your learning and will better help you deliver the change that your project is working towards.